Chances of brain stem stroke recovery were considered to be poor. We have come a long way. We may be able to improve the outcomes.

 Could it help?
 While there is little science to prove this could help, the next question, would it hurt?
 The answer is no.

 To help promote neurogenesis, the fluid and electrolyte balance needs to be maintained.
 Interestingly, hydrating the body with unprocessed salt also has been found to increase GSH.
+GSH in turn has been found to increase neuron regeneration.

 The term 'diagnose and adios' is used in medical schools regarding neurodegenerative diseases.